Page images

 Mr.

 And here if Mr. Harley hath ftill any enemies left, whom his blood spilt in the publick fervice cannot reconcile, I hope they will at least admire his magnanimity, which is a quality esteemed even in an enemy: and I think there are few greater inftances of it to be found in ftory.
-After the wound was given, he was observed neither to change his countenance, nor discover any concern or diforder in his fpeech.
-He rose up and walked about the room while he was able, with the greatest tranquillity, during the heighth of the confufion.
-When the furgeon came, he took him afide, and defired he would inform him freely whether the wound were mortal, because in that cafe, he faid, he had fome affairs to fettle relating to his family.
+After the wound was given, he was obferved neither to change his countenance, nor discover any concern or diforder in his fpeech.
+He rofe up and walked about the room while he was able, with the greatest tranquillity, during the heighth of the confufion.
+When the furgeon came, he took him afide, and defired he would inform him freely whether the wound were mortal, because in that cafe, he faid, he had some affairs to fettle relating to his family.

 The

-The blade of the penknife, broken by the violence of the blow against a rib within a quarter of an inch of the handle, was dropt out (I know not whether from the wound, or his cloaths) as the furgeon was going to drefs him: he ordered it to be taken up, and wiping it himself, gave it fome body to keep, faying, he thought it now properly belonged to him.
-He fhewed no fort of refentment, nor fpoke one violent word against Guifcard, but appeared all the while the leaft concerned of any the company.
+The blade of the penknife, broken by the violence of the blow against a rib within a quarter of an inch of the handle, was dropt out (I know not whether from the wound, or his cloaths) as the furgeon was going to drefs him: he ordered it to be taken up, and wiping it himself, gave fome body to keep, faying, he thought it now properly belonged to him.
+He fhewed no fort of refentment, nor fpoke one violent word against Guifcard, but appeared all the while the leaft concerned of any in the company.
 A state of mind, which in fuch an exigency nothing but innocence can give, and is truly worthy of a chriftian philofopher.

 « PreviousContinue »